Usher Leaves Kenya Moore Soulless After Steamy Serenading Session

-Kenya Moore was left souless after an encounter with Usher at his Vegas residency.
-Kenya Moore shared a clip of Usher, who has been dubbed an R&B menace thanks to his charming act, serenading her at his most recent show and their chemistry is undeniable.
+Kenya Moore was left souless after an encounter with Usher at his Las Vegas residency.
+Kenya Moore shared a clip of Usher, who has been dubbed an R&B menace thanks to his charming act, serenading her at his most recent show, and their chemistry is undeniable.

 “Oh girl, you got those hips out.
 They gonna be talking ’bout you tomorrow saying, ‘She put that thang on,’ baby,” Usher sang as he approached a stunning RHOA star.
 Stacked, in a dazzling skin-tight white dress with cutouts along the side, Kenya and Usher gravitated toward one another like magnets.
-They stared in eacother’s eyes while slow-dancing.
+They stared in each other’s eyes while slow dancing.
 The crowd ate it up!
 The clip has since gone viral.

 Kenya captioned the racy clip, “Usher snatched my soul last night.”